-Our senior staff has conducted hundreds of groundwater assessments in 30 states in accordance with differing state and federal regulatory requirements.
-Obtaining enough data points to overcome site and plume heterogeneity is a priority for those projects where remediation to low regulatory standards is needed.
+Duncklee & Dunham has conducted hundreds of groundwater assessments in over 30 states in accordance with differing state and federal regulatory requirements.
+Obtaining a sufficient number of data points to overcome site and plume heterogeneity is a priority for those projects where remediation to low regulatory standards is needed.

 For routine and simple groundwater assessment projects, we use standard assessment methods such as auger or air-rotary and direct-push drilling rigs.
 Other methods commonly used include soil-gas surveys, geophysical surveys, and the collection of samples for testing for monitored natural attenuation parameters.

-When methods are needed to help determine site and plume heterogeneity, methods such as membrane interface probe, laser-induced fluorescence, the hydraulic-profiling tool, or a mobile analytical laboratory are used to obtain high-density data.
-High-density data are needed in these instances so that we can determine the true horizontal and vertical delineation of the contaminant plume in the vertical and horizontal senses is better established.
-These data are especially helpful when targeted injections of chemical oxidants or bioaugmentation substrates is planned.
-A high volume of data points describing the heterogeneity in the soil matrix is also important.
+When we need more advanced methods to help determine site and plume heterogeneity, we have used methods such as membrane interface probe (MIP), laser-induced fluorescence, TarGOST®, Waterloo APS™, the hydraulic-profiling tool, or a mobile analytical laboratory to obtain high-density data.
+High-density data are needed in these instances so that we can determine the true horizontal and vertical delineation of the contaminant plume and to identify preferential pathways for contaminant migration in the saturated zone.
+These data are especially helpful when targeted injections of chemical oxidants or bioaugmentation substrates are planned.

 Groundwater Assessment Projects

-Duncklee & Dunham has a high level of experience in the design and installation of groundwater treatment systems including in-situ chemical oxidation (ISCO), monitored natural attenuation (MNA), microbiological augmentation, other injection approaches, air sparging, soil-vapor extraction, pump-and-treat with aeration, granular activated carbon, stripping towers and ion exchange.
+Duncklee & Dunham has a high level of experience in the design and installation of groundwater-treatment systems that include in-situ chemical oxidation (ISCO), monitored natural attenuation (MNA), microbiological augmentation, other injection approaches, air sparging, soil-vapor extraction, pump-and-treat with aeration, granular activated carbon, stripping towers and ion exchange.
 The following paragraphs describe a few recent groundwater assessment projects in more detail.

-A current project involves the collection of aquifer matrix data for input to the PHREEQC geochemistry model at a metals site in central North Carolina.
-Geochemical input data includes clay mineralogy, iron and manganese hydroxides, and total organic carbon.
-The model output will predict the amount of the metal that can be adsorbed by the aquifer matrix.
+- A recent project involved the collection of aquifer matrix data for input to the PHREEQC geochemistry model at a metals site in central North Carolina.
+Geochemical input data included clay mineralogy, iron and manganese hydroxides, and total organic carbon.
+The model output predicted the amount of the metal that can be adsorbed by the aquifer matrix.

 - Duncklee & Dunham assessed the subsurface of a major oil terminal and adjacent property on the Ohio River in Kentucky under the National Contingency Plan.
-Unique challenges of this project include reversal of typical hydraulic gradients due to river flood stages along with complex clay and sand stratigraphy.
-We are using in unison a MIP assessment, air sparging, soil-vapor extraction, a dewatering system combined with ex-situ chemical oxidation, bioaugmentation and infiltration, and a 2 MGD pump-and-treat system are being used in unison to protect a nearby municipal well field.
+Unique challenges of this project included the reversal of typical hydraulic gradients due to river flood stages along with complex clay and sand stratigraphy.
+We are using in unison a MIP assessment, air sparging, soil-vapor extraction, a dewatering system combined with ex-situ chemical oxidation, bioaugmentation and infiltration, and a 2 MGD pump-and-treat system to protect a nearby municipal well field.